Adewole-Gege/alx-low_level_programming/0x10-variadic_functions/README.md

 - Code should use the Betty style (checked using betty-style.pl and betty-doc.pl)
 - No global variables
 - No more than 5 functions per file
 - The only C standard library functions allowed are malloc, free, and exit.
-Any use of functions like printf, puts, calloc, realloc, etc. is forbidden
+Any use of functions like printf, puts, calloc, realloc etc. is forbidden
 - Allowed to use the following macros: va_start, va_arg, and va_end
 - Allowed to use _putchar
 - Do not push _putchar.c